TeamcodeARC/Hack4Bengal-3.0/README.md

 1. **Keyword Recycling:** Start by entering a specific keyword related to your waste item, such as "plastic bottle," into the user-friendly interface.
 RecyCraft harnesses the power of AI to provide you with an extensive list of recycling options tailored to your query.
 But we don't stop there; we also connect you with local recycling facilities and vendors, ensuring you have all the information you need to recycle responsibly and sustainably.

-2. **Image Recognition (Future Feature):** As part of our ongoing development, we're excited to introduce an image recognition feature.
-In the near future, you'll be able to take a photo or upload an existing picture of your waste item directly into the RecyCraft Ecosystem.
+2. **Image Recognition:** We're excited to introduce an image recognition feature.
+You'll be able to take a photo or upload an existing picture of your waste item directly into the RecyCraft Ecosystem.
 Our advanced AI model will swiftly identify the object and recommend optimal recycling methods.
 Keep an eye out for this upcoming enhancement, as it promises to make recycling even more accessible!

 3. **Video Object Recognition (Future Enhancement):** Looking ahead, we have ambitious plans to introduce video object recognition.
 With this feature, you can upload a video containing one specific waste items, and the RecyCraft AI will meticulously analyze each frame, identify the object, and provide comprehensive recycling guidance.
 While this feature is currently in the pipeline, it has the potential to revolutionize waste management.